wolfgangasdf/iqp-book/ad-wkb.md

 `[slide]`

-In the tunneling region we therefore have
+In the tunneling region we therefore have in the barrier two possible contributions:

 $$\psi(x) \approx \frac{C}{\sqrt{|p(x)|}} e^{\frac{1}{\hbar} \int_0^x\left|p\left(x^{\prime}\right)\right| d x^{\prime}}+\frac{D}{\sqrt{|p(x)|}} e^{-\frac{1}{\hbar} \int_0^x\left|p\left(x^{\prime}\right)\right| d x^{\prime}}$$(ad-wkb-8)

+where the $C$ constant is of a term that is exponentially increasing, and $D$ the constant for an exponentially decreasing term.

 By enforcing continuity of the wavefunction, we can calculate from this the tunneling probability: